 shaped polyurethane, non-slip fabric

-die-cast aluminium, steel profiles, black painted hard polyurethane, grey oak or brushed light oak solid wood
+die-cast aluminium, steel profiles, hard polyurethane or solid wood

 fabric or leather